libxmq/xmq/README.md

 When you have an xml file in the buffer and you press ctrl-t, you will switch the buffer back and forth between xmq and xml.

-Do `make && sudo make install` to have xmq and xmqless installed into /usr/local/bin.
+Do `make && sudo make install` to have xmq and xmq-less installed into /usr/local/bin.

 # Terminal example

 Xml to the left.
-Colored XMQ (using xmqless) to the right.
+Colored XMQ (using xmq-less) to the right.

 ![XML vs XMQ](/doc/xml_vs_xmq.png)